zamm-dev/zamm/ui/switch.md

 </style>
 ```

 We see that this does make the animation significantly smoother.
+This also slightly changes our screenshots, so we update our baseline screenshot tests.